 What is an Epidural?

-Modern medicine uses analgesia, often saved for the operating room (OR) to help women have a better birth experience, and is used very frequently in the United States in vaginal births.
+Modern medicine uses analgesia, often saved for the operating room (OR) to help women have a better childbirth experience, and is used very frequently in the United States in vaginal births.
 It is given by an anesthesiologist, not your regular health care provider (midwife or OB).

 It is when medication is injected by an epidural needle into the epidural space.
 They also insert a small tube (called an epidural catheter) into that space It is called epidural anesthesia.